-The sex scenes in Outlander are actually better than in the popular Starz television adaptation of the book series, which is saying something because the show does a pretty good job of showing those steamy scenes from the female perspective – just as they are written from our heroine’s perspective in the first book.
+The sex scenes in the Outlander novels are actually better than in the popular Starz television adaptation of the book series, which is saying something because the show does a pretty good job of showing those steamy scenes from the female perspective – just as they are written from our heroine’s perspective in the first book.

 The sex scenes are all so good that author Diana Gabaldon actually followed up her success with Outlander by writing a book about writing sex scenes and even that book (called I Give You My Body) joined Outlander on the bestseller list.

 When you can’t go out on a date, you may as well settle with the perfect literary boyfriend in Jamie Fraser.

 If you are watching the TV series then you already know that Jamie Fraser is made-for-fantasies gorgeous.
 If you aren’t watching the TV series, then let me just give you a little peek.